defenseunicorns/pepr-docs/site/content/en/v0.27.0/best-practices/_index.md

 ## Monitoring

 Pepr can monitor Mutations and Validations from Admission Controller the through the `npx pepr monitor [module-uuid]` command.
 This command will display neatly formatted log showing approved and rejected Validations as well as the Mutations.
 If `[module-uuid]` is not supplied, then it uses all Pepr admission controller logs as the data source.
+If you are unsure of what modules are currently deployed, issue `npx pepr uuid` to display the modules and their descriptions.

 ```plaintext
 ✅  MUTATE     pepr-demo/pepr-demo (50c5d836-335e-4aa5-8b56-adecb72d4b17)